 - Watch for grocery store sales or buy large containers at Costco or Sam’s Club.

-- Some stores like Winco, sell spices in bulk dispensers which is an inexpensive way to refill spice containers.
+- Winco sells spices in bulk dispensers which is an inexpensive way to refill spice containers.

 - Most spices have a 2-3-year shelf life.
 When spices expire, they are generally still safe to consume, the flavor is just less potent.